gleam-lang/website/cheatsheets/gleam-for-go-users.md

   The level of isolation means that, if a process crashes then the supervision system can restart that process or after a while or amount of tries abort repeating restarts on the process with that given input data.
-This means Erlang/BEAM will yield incredibly robust concurrent systems, even superior to what experienced Gophers can accomplish with Goroutines, Channels, and recover patterns.
+This means Erlang can yield incredibly robust concurrent systems, even superior to what experienced Gophers can accomplish with Goroutines, Channels, and recover patterns.
 - When executing Gleam code in fact its compiled Erlang or JavaScript is executed.
-So in case there are runtime crashes, the crash log will show Erlang (or browser-console/NodeJS/Deno) debug information.
+So in case there are runtime crashes, the crash log will show Erlang or JavaScript debug information.
 In Gleam applications runtime errors should almost never happen but they are harder to read, in Go applications runtime errors might be more common but the will be easier to read.